October 7-10, 2015

 The festival’s Food Court, located next to the museum, features a cornucopia of Native American food as well as an abundance of traditional festival concessions.
 Try an Indian taco, shuck roasted corn or a smoked turkey leg.
 Additional food is available at the riverbank near Knapper’s Corner.

-Groups with Reservations: $ 8.00 per person.
-Teachers and bus drivers are admitted free with registered group.
+Prepaid groups with reservations: $ 8.00 per student.
+One teacher for every 15 students and bus drivers are admitted free with registered group.
+Accompanying adults pay regular festival admission rate at the gate.

 Moundville Archaeological Park is a division of University of Alabama Museums.
 The park is located 13 miles south of Exit 71A on I-20/59 in Tuscaloosa, Alabama off of State Highway 69.